csbrendan/CS229/README.md

 - AltFreezing

-# Facial Deepfake Detection

-**Project Overview**
+## Project Overview ##

-This project aims to detect deepfake videos using a state-of-the-art deep learning model.
+This project aims to detect deepfake videos in video conferences using a customized SOTA deep learning model.
 I leverage my own dataset and the FaceForensics dataset for training and evaluation.